Share the article

 Nestled between the embrace of the North Pacific’s coastline and the majestic gaze of snow-capped mountains, Vancouver is a playground for the active soul.
 The message here is clear: embrace the urge to explore!

 Mount a bicycle to unlock the essence of Vancouver.
 The city is a cyclist’s dream, dotted with numerous trails that cater to every level of biking enthusiasm.
 Whether you’re after a leisurely ride, a bit more of a challenge, or a test of your biking mettle, Vancouver has the perfect trail for you.

 Biking in Stanley Park: The Easy Trail

-Rent a bike from Spokes Bicycle Rentals, located about five minutes from Stanley Park on W. Georgia Street.
+Rent your ride from Spokes Bicycle Rentals, conveniently located a mere five minutes from Stanley Park on W. Georgia Street.